alexhwoods/webpack-chunking-issue/README.md

 export default Icons;
 ```

-Of course, we want to dynamically import these, so `Icons` doesn't affect `Foo`'s bundle size.
+Of course, we want to dynamically import these, so `Icons` doesn't affect the bundle size when it's not included in the page.

-Here's our `getComponent` function.
+We have a function, `getComponent`, which I'll use to illustrate this.
 ```typescript
 import { ComponentType } from "react";
 import dynamic from "next/dynamic";